top of page

 TRAINING

-This comprehensive course is designed to equip mentors with the skills and knowledge necessary to support and empower youth while developing leadership, self-discipline, and conflict resolution capabilities.
+This comprehensive course is designed to equip (Specialist) with the skills and knowledge necessary to support and empower youth while developing leadership, self-discipline, and conflict resolution capabilities.
 It also includes practical training in running a 501(c)(3) organization, community violence interruption, and other essential components of community work.

 Target Audience: Aspiring mentors, youth leaders, community organizers, and nonprofit professionals.